Skip to main content

 Final wrap-up:

 In this tutorial, you learned how to transform a Flask web application into a standalone desktop app using FlaskWebGUI and PyInstaller.
-You explored how to bundle templates, configure file paths correctly, and customise your executable with an icon.
+You explored how to bundle templates, correctly configure file paths, and customise your executable with an icon.
 Key challenges like missing templates and database handling were also addressed.
 By applying these steps, you can confidently package and distribute your Flask apps as user-friendly desktop applications.

 Comments